anoopsarkar/compilers-class-hw/decafcomp/README.md

 Naming your files
 -----------------

-The file `decafexpr.asdl` contains the part of the abstract syntax tree for which you should implement code generation using LLVM.

 To create the default program, go to the answer directory and type in `make default`.
 To run the default program against the testcases, run the following commands: